 - Negligence in providing the treatment

-In the second, the doctor fails to find the true cause of the patient’s health problems, but diagnoses a different problem, for example, if meningitis is diagnosed as flu or migraine, or a heart attack is dismissed as gastroenteritis.
+In the second, the doctor fails to find the true cause of the patient’s health problems, but diagnoses a different problem.
+For example, if meningitis is diagnosed as flu or migraine or a heart attack is dismissed as gastroenteritis, this is a misdiagnosis.